brightin/today/README.md

 # Today

-Post on HipChat what's on a Google Calendar for today
+Post on HipChat what's on a Google Calendar for today.
 ![Today Hubot Extension Screenshot](screenshot.png)

 ## Why?